theonewhowritesthedocs/lwms-docs/docs/apps/receive.md

   | Details | Action button to go to the screen for handling quantities by containers. |
 </CustomDetails>

+On top of the batches table you can see the GRPO you are working with.

 For changing the quantity per container and printing, click the <IIcon icon="pepicons-pop:dots-x" width="17" height="17"/> button on the rightmost column to go to the [Print: Batch Distribution](./receive.md#print-batch-distribution) screen.

 ### Print: Batch Distribution

 On this screen you can modify the quantity that each container is going to hold.
 You can also print the labels by unit/pack.

-On top of the containers table you can see the batch you are working with.

 ![print: batch distribution screen](./img-receive/print_batch_distribution_screen.png)

 <CustomDetails summary="Table Reference">

+On top of the containers table you can see the batch you are working with.
   | Column | Description |
   | --- | --- |
   | Box # | ID of the box. |